Theme park live adaptations of The Lion King: Disney's Animal Kingdom version

-The Disney's Animal Kingdom version of the show is presented as a celebration with Simba and his friends (including a band of four human singers).
-The show is in the form of a revue, and not a condensed version of either the film and Broadway show.
+The Disney's Animal Kingdom version of the show is presented as a celebration with Simba and his friends, including a band of four human singers.
+The show is in the form of a revue, and not a condensed version of either the film or Broadway show.
 The show features Elton John and Tim Rice's award-winning music from the movie.

 The show is performed inside an enclosed theater-in-the-round.
 Guests sit in four sections, each designated with an animal name: Giraffe, Elephant, Warthog, Lion.
-These animals are represented by large puppets on four parade-style floats, which were originally built for Disneyland's The Lion King Celebration parade.
+These animals are represented by large puppets on parade-style floats, which were originally built for Disneyland's The Lion King Celebration parade.
 The show is hosted by four performers dressed in costumes inspired by traditional African dress.
 Each has a Swahili name: Kiume (meaning "masculine and strong"), Nakawa ("good-looking"), Kibibi ("princess"), and Zawadi ("the gift").